santoshpaudel1/Disaster-Response-Pipeline/disaster-response-pipeline-project/disaster_response_pipeline_project/README.md

 The project also includes a web app where an emergency worker can input a new message and get classification results in fidderent categories.
 In summary:

--Used pre-labeled tweets and text messages from real life disasters (Figure Eight dataset) .
+-Used pre-labeled tweets and text messages from real life disasters (Figure Eight dataset)

 -Prepared data using ETL pipeline (merged, cleaned, stored in SQLite database).

--Build supervised learning model by using machine learning pipeline (text processing, trained and tuned the model using GridSearchCV)
+-Build supervised learning model by using machine learning pipeline (text processing, trained and tuned the model using GridSearchCV).

 Project Link: https://github.com/santosh13579/disaster-response-pipeline-project/tree/main/disaster-response-pipeline-project/disaster_response_pipeline_project

 File Descriptions: